nickbrandt/GitLab/doc/ci/pipelines/index.md

 Pipeline mini graphs allow you to see all related jobs for a single commit and the net result of each stage of your pipeline.
 This allows you to quickly see what failed and fix it.

+Pipeline mini graphs only display jobs by stage.

 Stages in pipeline mini graphs are collapsible.
 Hover your mouse over them and click to expand their jobs.